d-uzlov/k8s-homelab/metrics/component-monitoring/k8s-misc/monitoring/readme.md

 ```

 # kube-controller-manager

-kube-controller-manager monitoring is only used for `kubernetes_build_info` checking.

 Make sure that kube controller manager is listening on `0.0.0.0` to allow prometheus to connect to it.